 What is Virtual Reality?

 Virtual reality (VR for short) is emerging as the next big thing in technology.
-Although it has a multitude of uses, it is gaining popularity at a fast pace in the entertainment industry; and with the invention of virtual reality headsets such as the Oculus Rift and the HTC Vive, VR is becoming more and more accessible.
+Although it has a multitude of uses, it is gaining popularity at a fast pace in the entertainment industry.
+With the invention of virtual reality headsets such as the Oculus Rift and the HTC Vive, VR is becoming more and more accessible.

 What exactly is virtual reality?